anoop-panakool/kubernetes-lab/01-Installation.md

 #           Kubernetes Cluster Setup with Kubeadm on Ubuntu

-> ## This documents describes how to setup kubernetes from scratch on your own nodes, without using a managed service.
-This setup uses kubeadm to install and configure kubernetes cluster.
+> ### This page describes how to setup kubernetes from scratch on your own nodes, without using a managed service.
+> ### This setup uses kubeadm to install and configure kubernetes cluster.
 We will install and configure a Kubernetes cluster consisting of 1 master and 2 nodes.
 Once the installation and configuration are complete, we will have a 3-node Kubernetes cluster that uses Calico & Flannel as the network overlay.

 https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

-### Compatibility
+## Compatibility

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.